 Music from the watch is then played via connected Bluetooth options such as compatible wireless earphones.

 Speaking as a user of Spotify, I was able to download my own curated playlist or browse for recommended ones right from the watch and thereafter have it downloaded.
 It is easier to browse and create playlists from the Spotify app or web platform instead of doing it on the watch.

-I’m pleasantly surprised how easy the music transfer process has become given that I jumped on the bandwagon with the FR645 Music a long while back and before Spotify compatibility was official.
-It’s easier now though still not perfect.
-The Garmin Forerunner 245 Music stalled during music transfer via Garmin Connect, twice, and I had to hard reset when that occured.
+I’m pleasantly surprised at how easy the music transfer process has become given that I jumped on the bandwagon with the FR645 Music a long while back and before Spotify compatibility was official.
+That being said, the Garmin Forerunner 245 Music did stall during music transfer via Garmin Connect, twice, and I had to hard reset when that occured.

-The single biggest battery drainer in my experience actually the transfer of music using Wifi to FR245M via the Garmin Connect mobile app.
+The largest battery drainer in my experience was actually the transfer of music using Wifi to FR245M via the Garmin Connect mobile app.
 In my experience, a simple playlist transfer of 30 songs can easily sap 20% worth of battery.

 So, if you’re thinking of syncing your playlist from Spotify, make sure you charge up before you go for your workout or transfer with the watch plugged into power.
 Fortunately, the Garmin Forerunner 245 Music charges pretty quickly.

 Music transfer can also be done from computer directly to the FR245M vis Garmin Express.
 I use a Windows computer so the experience is different on other operating systems.

 The HR recordings of the Garmin Forerunner 245 Music was compared versus that of the Polar H10 chest strap HR monitor, the most accurate HR monitors from Polar.